 Casting her own spells from the magical tome she had stolen from Maugris after capturing him, she created an enchanted island for herself and her “true love” Reinold.
 Reciting other spells from the book, Angelica freed Maugris and returned him to the shore.

-After extracting a vow from the enchanter to trick his fellow Paladin Reinold into visiting her new island lair, she returned his book of Magick to him and told him he was free to leave.
+After extracting a vow from the enchanter to trick his fellow Paladin Reinold into visiting her new island lair, she told him he was free to leave.
 The disgruntled sorceror cast a spell to summon up a winged horse-demon from Hell, which he then mounted and flew back to Charlemagne’s court.
 His debt to Princess Angelica had to be paid and Reinold sent into her clutches. +++